parthpathak719/parthpathak719.github.io/README.md

-# 🚀 Personal Portfolio Website
+# 🚀 My Personal Website

-A modern, interactive portfolio showcasing my projects, blogs, and experiments.
+A corner of the internet where I build, break, and experiment with ideas.

-Built to be fast, minimal, and actually fun to explore.
+Clean, fast, and made to be explored.

 ---